legendu-net/blog/misc/content/2020/10/tips-on-network-protocols/tips-on-network-protocols.markdown

 Title: Tips on Network Protocols
 Category: Computer Science
 Tags: Computer Science, network, internet, web, protocol, transfer, HTTP, FTP, TCP, IP, UDP, SMTP
-Modified: 2023-05-15 20:54:27
+Modified: 2023-06-24 17:48:44

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 TCP/IP and UDP/IP are low-level data transfer protocols.